Optomechanical systems modeling

 Applications are accepted from October 27, 2021 - January 7, 2022.
 All applicants will be notified of their status by mid-March.
 We are unable to accept the vast majority of our well-qualified applicants, due to limited funding and mentor availability; we greatly appreciate your interest in our program, and wish the best for your careers in scientific research.

 Participants: We held our summer 2022 program in-person on the Caltech campus, and hope to do the same in summer 2023.
 However, the COVID-19 situation is unpredictable and we might be forced to hold our program remotely by Zoom as was done in summer 2020.
 We request your understanding and patience.

 All continuing undergraduate students (i.e. who will be students next year) may apply.
 Women and minorities are strongly encouraged to apply.

 Different projects require different skills and background, and we typically have some projects that are suitable for students who have just completed the freshman year.

-Selected applicants will be matched with potential mentors and projects in mid- to late- February.
+Selected applicants will be matched with potential mentors and projects in late- January through mid-February.
 You will have an opportunity to discuss the project with the mentor(s), and you will then be asked to prepare a project proposal or respond to challenge questions.
 Final selection of summer research fellows will take place in late February or early March.

 Image credit: Caltech/MIT/LIGO Lab